Written by: Gene Fitzgerald // Last Updated:

 Also, every system should come with detailed installation instructions.
 If that isn’t enough, you can find plenty of helpful videos on YouTube.

-Individual steps may vary from product to product and also depend on your specific plumbing setup.
+And lastly, individual steps may vary from product to product and also depend on your specific plumbing setup.
 Therefore, the following instructions are given as a general guideline.
-All plumbing must be completed in accordance with state and local codes.
+Remember: All plumbing must be completed in accordance with state and local codes.

 It might already be too late, but prior to purchasing a reverse osmosis system you should ensure that there is enough space under your kitchen sink to accommodate a filter module + tank.